proj-courseware/users-service/docs/04-maintainers/linkedin-oauth-setup.md

    LINKEDIN_REDIRECT_URI: z.string().url().optional(),
    ```

    **Note**: The variables are marked as `optional()` to provide flexibility during development.
-When you set them in your `.env` file, they become available to your application.
+When you set them in your `docker/.env` file, they become available to your application.

 ## Step 7: Understanding LinkedIn OAuth Flow